How to Throw Clay on the Pottery Wheel: A Step-by-Step Beginners Guide

 When pressing on the clay, it’s important not to squeeze too hard or grab too much clay right away.
 Instead, you want to apply an even amount of pressure with your fingers as you slowly bring up the walls.

-Anchoring your inside thumb against your outside hand helps keep the pressure of your fingers consistent, keeping the thickness of the sides even throughout your piece.
+Anchoring your inside thumb against your outside hand helps keep the pressure on your fingers consistent, keeping the sides’ thickness even throughout your piece.

 Compress The Rim:

 It’s important to compress the rim of your cylinder after every 2nd or 3rd pull.
-Hold the sides of the rim with the thumb and index finger of your anchor hand and place the index finger of your outside hand on the top of the rim.
-Be careful not to press too hard and misshapen the rim.
+Hold the sides of the rim with the thumb and index finger of your anchor hand, and place the index finger of your outside hand on the top of the rim.
+Be careful not to press too hard and misshape the rim.

 Add Water to The Clay:

 It’s important to keep the clay smooth as you are pulling up the walls.
 When you feel friction from the clay, apply more water.
-The friction can cause the clay to catch on your fingers and misshapen the clay.
+Friction can cause the clay to catch on your fingers and misshape it.

 You will be repeating the process of pulling up your clay about 5 to 8 times.
 Keep in mind that the more times you pull up the clay, the weaker the clay gets.
 Once you master this technique, it will take around 3 to 5 pulls.